HallaSurvivor/Blog/_posts/2021-12-01-univalence-talk.md

 of the operations[^1].

 We started with a "quick" review of dependent types, and their dual life as propositions with a free variable and covering spaces.
-Then $\pi$ and
+Then $\Pi$ and
-$\sigma$ types are (proof relevant) universal and existential quantifiers (respectively) or global sections and the total space (respectively).
+$\Sigma$ types are (proof relevant) universal and existential quantifiers (respectively) or global sections and the total space (respectively).

 Next up was identity types (or path types), which logically correspond to